-- (ii) For corner lots, the minimum setback to the secondary street is 3 metres for premium courtyard (referred to as economy traditional in DCP), traditional and dress circle lots, and 1.5 metres for cottage villa, villa, premium villa and courtyard lots.
+- (ii) For corner lots, the minimum setback to the secondary street is 3 metres for premium courtyard (referred to as economy traditional in DCP), traditional and dress circle lots, and 1.5 metres for villa, premium villa and courtyard lots.
 The only exception to these requirements is where premium courtyard, traditional and dress circle corner lots have secondary frontage to a minor access or stub road reserve in which case the minimum side setback to this secondary frontage may be reduced to 1.5 metres.
-These setback requirements to secondary street frontages are shown on the Sector Plan Map. - (iii) Despite any provisions of this sector plan, on corner lots other than for corners to pathway reserves, the provisions of section 47 of the Standard Building Regulations are applicable to each corner lot. - (iv) With the exception of cottage villa lots, the minimum setback to a rear boundary is 6 metres incorporating a 3-metre building encroachment area where dwellings (including patios, verandahs and pergolas) may extend to an absolute minimum rear setback of 3 metres for a maximum of 60% of the width of the lots.
-For the avoidance of doubt, where any part of the building extends into this building encroachment area, it must not extend beyond a maximum of 60% of the lot width within the building encroachment area of the lot.
-For the cottage villa lots which typically have lesser lot depths than the other lot types, the minimum rear building setback is 3 metres. - (v) Where lots have a zero setback side boundary nominated on the Sector Plan Map, it is mandatory for the external wall of the building to be built to this boundary in accordance with Council's requirements for cottage villa, villa, premium villa and courtyard lots, and non-mandatory for premium courtyard lots.
+These setback requirements to secondary street frontages are shown on the Sector Plan Map. - (iii) Despite any provisions of this sector plan, on corner lots other than for corners to pathway reserves, the provisions of section 47 of the Standard Building Regulations are applicable to each corner lot. - (iv) The minimum setback to a rear boundary is 6 metres incorporating a 3-metre building encroachment area where dwellings (including patios, verandahs and pergolas) may extend to an absolute minimum rear setback of 3 metres for a maximum of 60% of the width of the lots.
+For the avoidance of doubt, where any part of the building extends into this building encroachment area, it must not extend beyond a maximum of 60% of the lot width within the building encroachment area of the lot. - (v) Where lots have a zero setback side boundary nominated on the Sector Plan Map, it is mandatory for the external wall of the building to be built to this boundary in accordance with Council's requirements for villa, premium villa and courtyard lots, and non-mandatory for premium courtyard lots.
 A building which is built to a zero lot line boundary must have a minimum length of wall on this boundary of six metres.
 Where a non-mandatory zero lot line is not utilised (ie. on premium courtyard lots) or for the balance of any dwelling not built to this boundary, it must comply with the relevant side setback requirement for that lot type.
 A zero lot line tolerance of up to 0.25 metres is permitted to accommodate a gutter overhang.
 Where the 0.25 metre tolerance is used, fencing to the zero lot line boundary must not be provided for this length of external wall. - (vi) All other side boundary setbacks for each lot type nominated on the Sector Plan Map are to be as specified in Table 1.
 Side entry canopies or gateway structures over dwelling entries are permitted within the side boundary setback area. - (vii) Eaves excluding gutters are permitted to extend up to 600mm within setback areas (other than where buildings are built to a zero lot line boundary), provided that a minimum side boundary clearance from eaves and gutters of 400mm is provided. - (viii) Setbacks other than a zero lot line are to ensure unrestricted pedestrian access around the dwelling.